-This course is held in our well equipped course venue.
-The atmosphere is enthusiastic yet relaxed and the venue is light and warm.
-You will have your own bench and selection of tools.
-There is also an extensive range of other specialist hand, machine tools and polishing equipment.
+This course is held in our well equipped workshop.
+The atmosphere is enthusiastic yet relaxed and the workshop is light, warm and the perfect learning environment the three people attending each course.
 For accommodation in Exeter see Places to Stay

 The first tutor is Peter Thomson.
 He is a 4th generation master craftsman.
 He completed a traditional training at his family's antique furniture restoration workshops and then attended West Dean College where he received a B.A.D.A diploma in antique furniture restoration and conservation in 1974.
 He has worked for the National Trust, Sotheby's, the Jordanian Royal family, museums, private collectors and dealers both here and in the U.S.A.
 He started teaching over 35 years ago.
 He has renovated some of the world's most rare, beautiful and valuable antique furniture.
 Having run a successful restoration business for many years, he is very well qualified to supply the expertise required for those wishing to set up a restoration business of their own.